 Before we start: A Quick Reality Check:

-You’d be somewhat naïve if you think that moving to a new country, job and life don’t bring a host of challenges along the way.
+It would be naïve to think that moving to a new country doesn’t bring a host of challenges.
 There can be as many epic failures as there are success stories.

-Finding the right job in the right place, like anywhere in life can be a challenge.
-While, there are countries like Argentina that are harder than others to find work.
-Companies often prefer to hire locals as it can be a costly and time-consuming process to apply for residency for foreign workers with little assurance that it will all work out.
+Finding the right job in the right place, like anywhere can be a challenge.
+While, there are countries like Argentina where it can be harder to find work.
+Companies themselves often prefer to hire locals as it can be a costly and time-consuming process to get a residency for foreigner with little assurance that it will all work out.

 Yet, that’s not to say it’s not possible, there are obstacles yes, however there are also many loopholes and ways around them.